mulesoft-assets/template-sfdc2msdyn-contact-aggregation/README.md

 ## businessLogic.xml
-Functional aspect of the Template is implemented on this XML, directed by one flow responsible of conducting the aggregation of data, comparing records and finally formatting the output, in this case being a report.
+Functional aspect of the template is implemented on this XML, directed by one flow responsible of conducting the aggregation of data, comparing records and finally formatting the output, in this case being a report.

-Using Scatter-Gather component we are querying the data in different systems.
+Using the Scatter-Gather component we query the data in different systems.
 After that the aggregation is implemented in DataWeave 2 script using Transform component.

-Aggregated results are sorted by source of existence:
+Aggregated results are sorted as:

 1. Accounts only in Salesforce
 2. Accounts only in MS Dynamics
 3. Accounts in both Salesforce and MS Dynamics

-and transformed to CSV format.
-Final report in CSV format is sent to email, that you configured in mule.\*.properties file.
+These are transformed to CSV format.
+The final report in CSV format is sent to the email addresses that you configured in mule.*.properties file.

 ## endpoints.xml
-This is the file where you will found the endpoint to start the aggregation.
-This Template has an HTTP Inbound Endpoint as the way to trigger the use case.
+This is the file where you find the endpoint to start the aggregation.
+This template has an HTTP Listener as the way to trigger the use case.

 ### Trigger Flow
 **HTTP Inbound Endpoint** - Start Report Generation
 + `${http.port}` is set as a property to be defined either on a property file or in CloudHub environment variables.
 + The path configured by default is `generatereport` and you are free to change for the one you prefer.
 + The host name for all endpoints in your CloudHub configuration should be defined as `localhost`.
-CloudHub will then route requests from your application domain URL to the endpoint.
+CloudHub then routes requests from your application domain URL to the endpoint.

 ## errorHandling.xml
 This is the right place to handle how your integration reacts depending on the different exceptions.
 This file provides error handling that is referenced by the main flow in the business logic.